wdog/dotfiles-manager/README.md

-# 🐉 Wayfire Dotfiles Manager
+# 🐉 Dotfiles Manager

-A powerful Python-based TUI (Terminal User Interface) application for managing your Wayfire Wayland compositor configuration files with git integration.
+A powerful Python-based TUI (Terminal User Interface) application for managing your dotfiles files with git integration.
 Fully translated English interface with robust input handling for both interactive and automated environments.

 ## ✨ Features